PournimaTivatane12/DevSecOps-K8s-Three-Tier-App/CONTRIBUTING.md

 Run Tests
 Before submitting your changes, make sure to run all tests and validate the security configurations:

-bash
-Copy code
 # Example test commands for your app:
 kubectl apply -f <manifests> --dry-run=client
 Commit Your Changes
-Write a clear and concise commit message:
+Write a clear and concise commit message

-bash
-Copy code
 git commit -m "Add/Update/Fix <brief description of changes>" Push to Your Fork
 Push your changes to your forked repository:

-bash
-Copy code
 git push origin feature/your-feature-name
 Submit a Pull Request
 Go to the original repository and submit a pull request (PR) from your feature branch.
 Please ensure your PR includes: